woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/00-IELTS/IELTS-Must-20241101.md

 - // length: -------------- long short
 - // width: --------------- wide narrow
 - // height: -------------- high low
 -
+- // TIPS: Pay attention to the pronunciation of the word 'ascend'. [ascend-上升-v] -
 - AA.
 - _【 in advance. 提前 adv 】_